uvic-virtual/handbook/constitution.md

 * Facilitate Uvic students' access to VR technology at Uvic
 * Support a peer learning environment dedicated to learning to develop 3d virtual worlds
 ## Article 3: Dissolution
-The UVic Virtual Reality Club may be dissolved by a two-thirds (2/3) vote at a quorate General Meeting, or by the Director of Student Affairs after a period of inactivity, as outlined in the Clubs Policy.
+UVic Virtual may be dissolved by a two-thirds (2/3) vote at a quorate General Meeting, or by the Director of Student Affairs after a period of inactivity, as outlined in the Clubs Policy.